get married Wedding Day Tips

 Introduction to Micro Weddings

-Micro weddings are rising in popularity, and now more than ever is a great time to consider if it may be right for you.
+Micro weddings are rising in popularity, and now more than ever, it is a great time to consider if it may be right for you.
 Here at Weddings of Hawaii, we’ve been specializing in destination weddings of all sizes for over 40 years.

 Thousands of couples have benefitted from the happy-medium of a micro wedding, and we’d love to help you determine if you could be one of them!